 \subsection{Generalities on the $\Kapi$-property}

-There are many equivalent ways to define algebraic $\Kapi$-spaces (cf. \cite{St} Appendix A, where they are discussed in detail).
+There are many equivalent ways to characterize the $\Kapi$-property of schemes (cf. \cite{St} Appendix A, where they are discussed in detail).
 Without repeating all of them, we want to introduce a small refinement of terminology, such that it is better adapted to formulate our results.

 To begin with, let $X$ be a connected scheme, $X_{\et}$ the \'{e}tale site on $X$.
 Fix a geometric point $\bar{x} \in X$ and let $\pi := \pi_1(X,\bar{x})$ be the \'{e}tale fundamental group of $X$.
 Let $\cB \pi$ denote the site of continuous $\pi$-sets endowed with the canonical topology.
 Let further $p$ be a rational prime, and let $\cB \pi^p$ denote the site of continuous $\pi^{(p)}$-sets, where $\pi^{(p)}$ is the pro-$p$ completion of $\pi$.
 As in \cite{St} A.1, we have natural continuous maps of sites